 How NLP helps in social and caring work

-The NLP Meta model to challenge unhelpful thoughts
+Use the NLP Meta Model to challenge unhelpful thoughts

 It can also be used quite informally, in the course of ordinary conversation; it doesn’t have to be formally wheeled on as ‘therapy’.

-I teach various anchoring and mindfulness practices.
-Caring can be appallingly stressful, and NLP has powerful tools for de-stressing before, after and – perhaps most useful of all – during difficult encounters.
+Caring can be very stressful, and NLP has powerful tools for de-stressing before, after and – perhaps most useful of all – during difficult encounters.
 Like the goal-setting technique I mentioned earlier, these tools can also be taught to clients to help them find confidence and calm.
+You can read more about this Model here.

 Not just a bag of tools